 – Contacts are typically with co-workers, other county employees, court employees, attorneys, law enforcement officers, and members of the general public.

 – Contacts are typically to provide services and to give or exchange information.

 – The work is typically performed while sitting at a desk or table or while intermittently sitting, standing, walking, bending, crouching, or stooping.

 – The work is primarily performed in an office environment.

 – This position may be eligible for hybrid remote work.

 SUPERVISORY AND MANAGEMENT RESPONSIBILITY

-- A Bachelor’s Degree in Accounting, Finance, Public/Business Administration, or a related field.
+– A Bachelor’s Degree in Accounting, Finance, Accounting, Public/Business Administration, or related field.

-- Minimum of five (5) years of experience in internal auditing, accounting, financial auditing, or financial analysis, preferably governmental.
+– Five years of experience in internal, financial, forensic, or government auditing, accounting, or financial analysis.

 – Assignment to work a variety of work schedules including compulsory work periods in special, emergency, and/or disaster situations.

 – Excellent computer skills including MS Office suite i.e. Excel and Word, internet usage and other public records databases.